Active Tuning

 In the following, we first detail the Active Tuning algorithm.
-We then evaluate the RNN on three time series benchmarks---mutliple superimposed sinewaves, a chaotic pendulum, and spatiotemporal wave dynamics.
+We then evaluate the RNN on three time series benchmarks---multiple superimposed sine waves, a chaotic pendulum, and spatiotemporal wave dynamics.
 The results confirm that Active Tuning enhances noise robustness in all cases.
 The mechanism mostly even beats the performance of networks that were explicitly trained to handle a particular noise level.
+It can also cope with missing data when tuning the predictor's state into the observations.
 In conclusion, we recommend to employ Active Tuning in all time series prediction cases, when the data is known to be noisy, corrupted, or to contain missing values and the generative differentiable temporal forward model---typically a particular RNN architecture---knows about the potential underlying system dynamics.
 The resulting data processing system will be able to handle a larger range of noise and corrupted data, filtering the signal, generating more accurate predictions, and thus identifying the underlying data patterns more accurately and reliably.